carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

   user >> What's the last book you have read? bot >> The Last Question ]
 ```
+Feel free to prompt the chatbot with a few prompts of your own.

 #### Group Activity and Discussion

-Let's go back to  <https://huggingface.co/tasks>.
+With some experience with a task, let's get a broader overview of the types of tasks we can do.
+Relaunch a web browser and go back to  <https://huggingface.co/tasks>.
 Break out into groups and look at a couple of tasks for HuggingFace.
 The groups will be based on general categories for each task.
 Discuss possible applications of this type of model to your field of research.
 Try to brainstorm possible applications for now, don't worry about technical implementation.

 1. Tasks that seek to convert non-text into text
     - <https://huggingface.co/tasks/image-to-text>